-On June 21, 2021, PinoyLotto, a joint venture corporation owned by Pacific Online, Philippine Gaming Management Corp.
-(PGMC) and International Lottery & Totalizator Systems, Inc. (ILTS), was incorporated and registered with the SEC primarily to provide software support and online lottery equipment service.
+Pinoylotto, a joint venture corporation owned by Pacific Online, Philippine Gaming Management Corp.
+(PGMC) and International Lottery & Totalizator Systems, Inc. (ILTS) was awarded the 5-year lease of a customized PCSO Lottery System also known as '2021 PLS Project'.
+This was successfully launched on October 31, 2023 with 6,500 terminals installed nationwide.

-PinoyLotto was awarded with the five year-lease of the customized PCSO Lottery System (PLS Project) at a contract price of Php5,800.0 million.
-PinoyLotto commenced its commercial operations on October 1, 2023, and pursuant to the contract, 6,500 terminals have been installed and are in operation nationwide.